 With online galleries, the clients will not need a download link as you just need to share the photo gallery with them.
 A gallery allows the clients to browse all the photos at once and in a more aesthetically appealing way.

 Online gallery services also provide several tools that clients can use to adjust the images to their liking, eliminating sending clients multiple photo sizes and resolutions.
-Also, you can set a password for the gallery to limit access and even control how long it will be available for the clients.
+Also, you can set a password for the gallery to limit access and even control how long it will be available for the clients and any family members they want to show the photos too.

 4. File-Sharing Services

-File sharing services provide a straightforward way to allow clients to access photos.
+File sharing services provide a straightforward way to allow clients to access photos and videos.
 Here, you only need to create and send a link to the client's email address to give them access to their images.

 The client does not need any sophisticated technological know-how to view the photos with file-sharing services, as it is all about clicking and opening a link.

 Indy aims to make it easy to receive feedback on your work files.
-The tool allows you to store, share and get approvals on all file types, including images, videos, spreadsheets, zip files, etc.
+The Files tool allows you to store, share, and get approvals on all file types, including images, videos, spreadsheets, zip files, etc.

 Clients will not even need to create an account on Indy to participate.
 You can be sure your clients will love how organized the comments and revisions trail is and that they can keep track of all the progress using Indy's files tool.